 - Simple implementation

-You can use the Advertising Service to integrate ads into your application without having to write a lot of code.
-To display an ad, call the C functions in the API that define the ad banner, including the size, position, and refresh rate of the banner.
-When your application displays the banner, the remote ad server sends ad content to your application automatically.
+You can use the Advertising Service to integrate ads into your app without having to write a lot of code.
+If you are developing a Cascades app, you can create a QML or C++ file that defines the ad banner.
+If you are developing a C app, you can call the C functions that define the ad banner.
+You can include the size, position, and refresh rate of the banner.
+When your app displays the ad banner, the remote ad server sends ad content to your app automatically.

 - Access to multiple ad networks from one location

 You can use the Advertising Service to access multiple ad networks without having to negotiate agreements with each ad network.

 Statistics about the performance of ads in your app are updated in near real-time so that your app always receives high-performing ads that are relevant to the target audience of your app.
 The Advertising Service mediation layer can use the statistics to automatically send ad requests from your app to the ad networks with the highest performing ads.

 After the mediation layer sends an ad request to an ad network, the ad network determines what ads to return to your app based on the past performance of ads in the ad placement (for example, CTR and fill rate).